-We asked top fitness pros for their best butt makeover moves to lift and tone six common butt shapes.
+We asked top fitness pros for their best butt workouts to lift and tone six common butt shapes.

 A V-shaped butt is full on top and wide on the sides but disappears lower down as the butt muscle approaches the top of the thigh.
 The trick to enhancing this shape is ensuring the entire buttocks muscle gets a workout.
 You won’t find any better advice for doing that than from original Buns of Steel star, Tamilee Webb.